mochoabuilds/-cognition-/README.md

    * Software:  Footfall/People counter
    * Hardware:  Sending Notifications from Hardware to Phone
 * Summer 2020
-   * Software:  “Whose hands are doing wha, with what object?” in Neighborhood Market Scenarios
+   * Software:  “Whose hands are doing what, with what object?” in Neighborhood Market Scenarios
    * Hardware:  Extending Smartphone-Hardware Communications
 * Fall 2020
    * Software:   Autonomous Checkout using Temporal Association and Location